-Yes, people are indeed sickened and stay sickened by exposure to WDB.
+Yes, people are indeed sickened and stay sickened by exposure to Water Damaged Buildings (WDB).
 There have been lots of names for the illness over the years, including “Mold illness.”
 The best discussion of the academic basis for this illness is found in the Expert Treating Physicians Consensus report published 7/2010 (available on this site).
 Let start with some basic ideas: this illness is not an allergy.
 It is an inflammation within the body which is caused by an immune system that has gone haywire.
 The term “mold illness” is a subcategory of biotoxin illness called Chronic Inflammatory Response Syndrome (CIRS).
 The proper definition of CIRS is:

-“An acute and chronic, systemic inflammatory response syndrome acquired following exposure to the interior environment of a water-damaged building (symptoms/what-is-a-water-damaged-building) with resident toxigenic organisms, including, but not limited to fungi, bacteria, actinomycetes and mycobacteria as well as inflammagens such as endotoxins, beta glucans, hemolysins, proteinases, mannans and possibly spirocyclic drimanes; as well as volatile organic compounds.
+“An acute and chronic, systemic inflammatory response syndrome acquired following exposure to the interior environment of a water-damaged building with resident toxigenic organisms, including, but not limited to fungi, bacteria, actinomycetes and mycobacteria as well as inflammagens such as endotoxins, beta glucans, hemolysins, proteinases, mannans and possibly spirocyclic drimanes; as well as volatile organic compounds.

 Dr. Shoemaker on Biotoxin Illness

 We invite you to view this hour and a half talk given by Dr. Shoemaker to a group of physicians in November of 2011.
 It gives an extensive overview of biotoxin illness and the many components that make up diagnosis and treatment.